CaptainCrowbar/rs-graphics-core/docs/colour-space.md

         T scale = 1) noexcept;
 ```

 True if the colour is in gamut for the colour space.
-For unit-cube or polar
+For unit-cube or
-spaces, this checks that all channels are in the range `[0,scale]`(or
+unit-polar spaces, this checks that all channels are in the range `[0,scale]`
-`[0,scale)` for the polar channel).
+(or `[0,scale)` for the polar channel); for non-unit polar spaces, it just
+checks that the polar channel is in range.
+For other spaces, this has nothing
+to check and always returns true.
 Behaviour is undefined if `scale<=0`.

-For other spaces, this has nothing to check and always returns true.

 ```c++
 template <typename CS, typename T, int N>